Chapter Three: (Volume II)

 In other words, prescription does ". . . not operate in cases where possession was maintained by [criminal] force; but it did operate in cases where the original act of taking possession was forcible, if the subsequent possession was peaceful [that is, uncontested]."

 The point is that prescription cannot sanctify the continuing rule of a totalitarian sovereign -- even though it has been peaceful, that is, the former ruler has not contested it.
 In other words, ". . . no lapse of time will give a prescriptive right to anything unjust. . . . " Peaceful possession, in prescription, does not refer to peaceful rule, but rather to acquiescence.
-(See the footnotes and for more references on the legal fact of what "peaceful" means in prescriptive law) This concept has been confused by some modern writters, which is why this section has been included.
+(See the footnotes and for more references on the legal fact and reality that "peaceful" means in prescriptive law) This concept has been confused by some modern writters, which is why this section has been included.

-In attempting to judge a situation as to what is an illegal or unlawful rule that could spoil the transfer of sovereignty, one must consider the norms and practices that existed in a particular historical time and setting.
+In attempting to judge a situation, as to what is an illegal or unlawful rule, that could spoil the transfer of sovereignty, one must consider the norms and practices that existed in a particular historical time and setting.
 In ancient times, governmental norms and customs were very different from our modern era.
-One cannot, with fairness and equity, judge those who lived in other times and places with current law.
-They must be judged on the basis of their own laws.
+One cannot, with fairness and equity, judge those who lived in other times and places with current law and practices.
+They must be judged on the basis of their own laws and customs.
 Otherwise, we can grossly misjudge them, and thus, the fact that "peaceful" rule existed for the required time period; and, therefore, the full right to rule was irrevocably transferred to the new ruling government -- even though this government was not perfect and somewhat or obviously unjust by modern standards.
 (See Volume I, Chapter V, "The Law of Nature is the Highest and Most Important Law on Earth and is Binding on All Countries Whether Reigning or Non-Territorial" on ex post facto laws not being binding for determining or reaching a conclusion on what happened in the past)

 Deposed Monarchs in Situ Can Still Hold All Royal Rights and Prerogatives